eclipse-tractusx/tutorial-resources/mxd/README.md

 ]
 ```

-but this means that the second `EDR` is now expired and marked for removal later in time.
+which means that the second `EDR` is now expired and marked for removal later in time.

-The EDR itself it's stored in the configured vault.
+The EDR itself is stored in the configured vault.
 To retrieve it we can use this `curl` command:

 ``` shell
 curl --location 'http://localhost/bob/management/edrs/ff468685-0f9b-49a1-8ec6-ea40d5a2dc88' --header 'X-Api-Key: password' | jq
 ```

-where `e04207ee-7167-4951-a92d-e3e0b3673863` is the transfer process id of negotiated EDR.
+where `ff468685-0f9b-49a1-8ec6-ea40d5a2dc88` is the transfer process id of negotiated EDR.
 Each EDR is bound to one and only transfer process,
-and the automatic EDR renewal will just fire another transfer request with the same configuration, when it's about to expire.
+and the automatic EDR renewal process will just fire another transfer request with the same configuration when it's near expiry.

 The response will look like this: